How To Make Your Toddler An Expert At The Spoon And Fork

-And while you could simply give your toddler a spoon and a bowl of mush and sit back for the shenanigans, there is a much more measured method to get your kid using utensils in a less modern-arty way.
+And although you could simply give your toddler a spoon and a bowl of mush and sit back for the shenanigans, there is a much more measured method to get your kid using utensils in a less modern-artsy way.
+This is how to teach your toddler to use a spoon and fork.

 It’s quite likely your kid is already familiar with the utensil game.
 After all, you were probably making airplane noises before they were able to eat solid food.
 So a spoon shouldn’t be anything too new to them.
 Though there could be some confusion when they find out they have to supply their own propeller sounds.